3030038487tro-creator/Temporal-Land-Cover-Classification-of-Amsterdam-2020-2024-/README.md

 ---

 ## 8  References & Acknowledgements
-This repository was developed as a final project for the UCL undergraduate module **GEOL0069 Artificial Intelligence for Earth Observation**.
+This repository was developed as a final project for the UCL postgraduate module **GEOL0069 Artificial Intelligence for Earth Observation**.
 Special thanks to **Dr Michel Tsamados**, **Weibin Chen** and **Connor Nelson** for the original notebooks and teaching materials that formed the basis for this work.

 ### 8.1  Reference List